Said2434/-apiwatch/README.md

 ## 🤝 Contributing

-This is a portfolio project built for demonstration purposes.
+This is a pet project built for fun.
 However, feedback and suggestions are always welcome!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)